Cloak of Invisibility DnD 5e Guide: How To Move Unseen

 The Cloak of Invisibility is a legendary wondrous item that — once attuned — allows the wearer to become invisible for up to two hours at a time.
 Becoming invisible is a matter of using an action to raise the cloak’s hood.

-Once the cloak has been activated for two hours, it requires 12 hours without being used to regain an hour of charge and a full 24 hours to be fully restored.
 Also, even though in combat you could theoretically activate the cloak for a single round (about 6 seconds) and then remove it again, time spent invisible is counted in 1-minute intervals, minimum.

 How Good Is the Cloak of Invisibility?

-Obviously, as a legendary item, the Cloak of Invisibility is a powerful piece of adventuring gear typically worn by only the most powerful and experienced heroes (or villains).
 To get an idea of just how good it is, let’s look at how being Invisible works in D&D 5e and how the invisibility granted by the cloak compares to other ways of becoming magically unseen.

 Invisible